dotnet/docs/includes/core-changes/aspnetcore/3.0/ihostingenv-iapplifetime-types-replaced.md

 #### New behavior

-The old types have been obsoleted and replaced by new types.
+The old types have been marked as obsolete and replaced with new types.

 #### Reason for change